Digitalis purpurea ‘Camelot White’

 Digitalis was formerly in the Scrophulariaceae family but phylogenic research places it in the Plantaginaceae family.

 I bought this plant from Wagler’s Greenhouse in the spring of 2015.
 I had always wanted to try Digitalis but plants at Lowe’s and online aren’t cheap.
 There you can buy seeds but what if they don’t come up?
-I don’t have an adequate location to start seeds here on the farm YET.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.